-He is a disabled veteran who lived, served, traveled, and vacationed on six continents in more than forty countries.
+He is a disabled veteran who lived, served, traveled, and vacationed on six continents in nearly sixty countries.
 Mr. Williams has appeared on local morning television and noontime radio talk shows and has conducted crisis management seminars in Asia, Europe, and the United States.

 Tom was born in the Sandhills region of western Nebraska.
 He attended private and public schools and, as was typical for young boys, participated in Scouting and played several sports.
 Mr. Williams earned a Bachelor of Science from the United States Military Academy, West Point, New York, and was commissioned as a Second Lieutenant United States Army.
 Tom achieved magna cum laude honors, obtaining a Master’s Degree from the Martin School of Public Policy and Administration, University of Kentucky, Lexington, Kentucky.